VPR's Year-End Giving Guide

-Giving appreciated stocks and other securities is a tax-wise way to support VPR.
+Giving appreciated stocks and other securities is a tax-wise way to support public media.
 For securities held longer than one year, you can deduct their full fair market value, regardless of what you originally paid for them while avoiding a capital gains tax.
 To make a gift of stock, you simply set up a stock transfer.
-Once the transfer is complete, VPR sells the stock and puts the proceeds to use supporting the programs and services you value.
+Once the transfer is complete, VPR and Vermont PBS sells the stock and puts the proceeds to use supporting the programs and services you value.
 Please notify us directly of a stock gift because we aren’t notified of the name of the donor when we receive an electronic stock transfer.
 You can find all of the information you need to make a gift of stock here.